World News | Two-day ‘Gandhi Trail' Tour of Four S African Cities Enlightens Participants | LatestLY

 Also Read | The Lifestyle of Bangladeshi Entrepreneur & Musical Artist Razikul Rasel.

-“Gandhiji's important role in South Africa has been marked in many ways with statues and commemorative plaques at different places in the country, some of which even the local Indian community were seeing for the first time on this tour,” Ranjan said in a statement.
+“Gandhiji's important role in South Africa has been marked in many ways with statues and commemorative plaques at different places in the country, some of which even the local Indian community were seeing for the first time on this tour,” Ranjan said.

 “I had learnt about this in my school days and always had a dream to visit these sites if I got a posting to South Africa, and this will be the most memorable arrangement of my career,” Ranjan added.